Casino Gambling in North Dakota

 North Dakota Casino Guide

 With a population of just under 700,000, North Dakota is one of the smallest states in terms of population, ranking in the bottom three.
 But even though they're small in numbers, North Dakota tends to be big on gambling.
-Online, North Dakota residents can bet on horses, perfectly legally.
+Online, North Dakota residents from Fargo to Minot can bet on horses, perfectly legally.
 And while there's no state-run or regulated online casino, North Dakota residents are known to frequent the thousands of online casino sites open to US residents and players around the world.

 But it's not just the North Dakota Internet gambling sites that satisfies North Dakota's appetite for legit gambling.
 The state boasts a number of Native American casinos.
 Keep reading to discover how this small state is changing gambling in a big way.